jaxon-me/tinyAVRI2C/README.md

 ### ISR code

-Once the host writes the MADDR to the slave, it sets a WIF flag, causing an interrupt. ```if (wif && I2CDev.stepz == 0)```` checks whether WIF flag is set and we are currently in the slave address write section.
+Once the host writes the MADDR to the slave, it sets a WIF flag, causing an interrupt. ```if (wif && I2CDev.stepz == 0)``` checks whether WIF flag is set and we are currently in the slave address write section.
 If true, then we have confirmed the device has sent the slave address.
-We know need to check for potential transmission/acknowledgement errors.
+We now need to check for potential transmission/acknowledgement errors.
 There are 3 cases, case M1 is if there where no errors, M3 is if the host did not get an acknowledgement and M4 is if there was an arbitration or bus error.
 Only on M1 does the writeRegister function continue, else it just stops communication and gives up.

 If M1, found via: ```if (clkhold && !rxack)```: